ru-fix/aggregating-profiler/README.md

   - latencyAvg = (1000+1000+400+500) / 4 = 725

 Total calls count will be 4.
-  - callsCountSum - 4 - how many times profiledCall was invoked
+  - stopSum - 4 - how many times profiledCall was invoked

 Profiled call #6 not started during current reporting period and will be ignored.
 Profiled call #7 started during current reporting period but not stopped yet.